lucpena/raytracing.github.io-Artigo/README.md

 ### Intent
 This repository is not meant to act as its own tutorial.
 The source is provided so you can compare your work when progressing through the book.
 We strongly recommend reading and following along with the book to understand the source.
-Ideally, you'll be developing your own implmentation as you go, in order to deeply understand how a raytracer works.
+Ideally, you'll be developing your own implmentation as you go,    $ cmake -B build
+    $ cmake --build build
+in order to deeply understand how a raytracer works.

 ### Downloading The Source Code